bartp5/libtexprintf/README.md

 utfstringinfo
 -------------
-Utility to analyze strings UTF-8 strings.
-The utfstringinfo  program reads  arguments or, if no arguments are provided, stdin and for every single character it finds it shows  the  UTF-8  character sequence, the unicode code-point and, if applicable, the utftex command that can be used to generate the symbol.
+Utility to analyze UTF-8 strings.
+The utfstringinfo  program reads arguments or, if no arguments are provided, stdin and for every single character it finds it shows  the  UTF-8  byte sequence, the Unicode code-point and, if applicable, the utftex command that can be used to generate the symbol.

 Questions One Might Ask (QOMA)